5 Ways to Fix Low Hot Water Pressure

 Water Valve Issues

-Understanding how the water system works in your house is a worthwhile thing to know.
+Understanding how the hot and cold water system works in your house is a worthwhile thing to know.
 Your water will come either from the city water main supply or if you are on a well from the pump.
 The water comes in from one central point and will have two separate valves, a water main shutoff valve (outside the house) and a water meter valve (inside the house on an outside wall).

 If you have had plumbing work done recently, then the main shutoff valve may have been turned off so that the plumber could do his work.
-Check to see if the valve is only partially open; this could be the reason for your low water pressure in the house.
+Check to see if the shut off valve is only partially open; this could be the reason for your low water pressure in the house.
 This would be for both your hot water and cold water as it controls the inflow of all water coming into your home.

-This is the next place you should check is faucets to see if they are clogged.
+This is the next place you should check is hot water faucets to see if they are clogged.
 This is a common issue; items like rust, sediment, calcium, and other deposits can build up on the faucet or in the lines themselves.

 If it is the faucet, the problem will be localized to one or a few different faucets that will have build up.
 This is often the case if you have hard water and haven’t used a water softener.